It’s the end of January already and the time of year when New Year resolutions have already been broken and for some are a thing of the past.

 One person really can make a difference, so if your resolution for 2020 or the whole decade was to make an impact and change the way that you travel, I hope these have helped you to see how simple it can be.

-If you like these actions and want to take the Girl about the Globe pledge, click on this link.
-I’ll send you a free Solo Travel Card in return, with access to more than 30 solo female friendly brands to say a massive thanks.
-Lisa x
+If you like these actions and want to take the Girl about the Globe pledge, click on this link to become a Girl about the Globe.

 My word for 2020 is Impact.
 What’s yours?